-Tall and extended tree branches growing within 4 feet of Primary lines.
+Tall and extended tree branches growing within 4 feet of primary lines.

 Help keep communities safe

 We work hard every day to keep our communities safe.
 We use drones, helicopters, cameras and more to enhance our efforts.
 And now, our customers can help us keep our system safe.
-The PG&E Report It mobile app is a valuable part of our safety toolkit.
-With PG&E Report It, you can send us photos of possible safety issues with our electric system to help us keep your community safer.
+The PG&E Report It program is a valuable part of our safety toolkit.
+With PG&E Report It, you can send us photos of possible non-emergency safety issues with our electric system to help us keep your community safer.

-Use the PG&E Report It app to:
+Use PG&E Report It to:

 - Submit photos to our safety team